tyre/imagineer/README.md

 =========

 **N.B.**
-Until 1.0 is reached, each beta release my include backwards incompatible changes.
+Until 1.0 is reached, each beta release might include backwards incompatible changes.
 1.0 will include parsing and writing of PNGs and JPEGs.

 Image parsing in Elixir.